How to create a video quiz using My Media (Kaltura Video Quizzes)

-Step 4: After you select a video to use, a window where you can begin creating the video quiz.
-This editor will allow you to insert questions into the video at intervals using the timeline tool, as well as edit the description and grading information for the quiz.
+Step 4: After you select a video to use, a window will open where you can begin creating the video quiz.
+This editor will allow you to edit the description and grading information for the quiz as well as insert questions into the video at intervals using the timeline tool.

-Note: This window may take a few minutes to load, depending on the length of your video.
-We do not recommend using video quizzes with videos longer than 20 minutes.
-Please use video clips from larger videos as needed.
+Note: This window may take a moment to load, depending on the length of your video.

-Step 5: To insert a question into the quiz, either play the video normally and pause where you would like to place it or grab the highlighted time tag and drag it to the appropriate place in the video, then click the + Add a Question button.
+Step 6: To insert a question into the quiz, either play the video normally and pause where you would like to place it, or grab the highlighted time slider and drag it to the desired location on the video, then click the + Add a Question button.

-Reminder: Only Multiple Choice and T/F question types are graded.
+Reminder: Only Multiple Choice and True/False question types are graded.

 Step 11: When you are satisfied with the quiz questions and settings, click the Done button in the upper right-hand corner of the interface.

-Your video quiz is now available in your My Media repository and can be posted to any course you want, similar to other media in your My Media repository.
-Video quizzes can be set up so that they report grades to your WebCampus gradebook.
-Follow the directions below to link your video quiz to an assignment in your course:
+Your video quiz is now available in your My Media repository.
+However, it is not available to students yet; it can be deployed in any of your WebCampus courses, much like the other media in your My Media repository.
+To set up a video quiz to automatically report grades to your Gradebook, you will need to pair it with a WebCampus Assignment.
+Follow the directions below to link your video quiz to an assignment in your course.

-Step 1: Go to your Assignments in your WebCampus course.
+Step 1: Go to assignments in your WebCampus course.